 Go Out To Lough Gur and Experience 6000 Years Of Real History!!!

 Lough Gur is an area outside of Limerick in the county area, the area has some of Ireland’s most interesting evidence of early farmers and pottery dating back 6,000 years.
-The area has some stone circles, and are one of the biggest stone circles in Ireland.
+The area has some stone circles, and one of the biggest stone circles in Ireland.

 An old Yetholm design shield was discovered in the area dating back to 800 to 1200 BC.
-There is a really cool visitor centre at Lough Gur that you can learn about all the history of the local area, the lake of Lough Gur and some other old historical building in the area.
+There is a really cool visitor centre at Lough Gur that you can learn about all the history of the local area, including the lake of Lough Gur and some other old historical buildings in the area.

 See Sweet Old Adare Village!!

 The village of Adare is located about a 25-minute drive from Limerick city, depending on what part of Limerick you are leaving from.
 Adare is a wonderful village to visit, full of history, cool old building, nice little cafes, plenty of good restaurants with loads of Irish foods to try.